David Beckham And Family Invade The Set Of #ModernFamily

 Sofia Vergara Of ‘Modern Family’ Will Likely Triumph In Embryo Case

-The cast of Modern Family is back on the set and is filming season nine of the hit series.
+The cast of Modern Family is back on the set and is filming Season 9 of the hit series.
 With Manny off to college and Luke taking a gap year, Levitan jokes that he has something similar going on in his personal life, as his own son is off to college.

 What do you think of the Beckham photo on the set of Modern Family?
-Will ten seasons of Modern Family be enough?
+Will 10 seasons of Modern Family be enough?
 What do you think of a spin-off?

 [Featured Image by Steve Bardens/Getty Images]